tonethar/IGME-235-Shared/hw/htaccess.md

 ## Download Starter Files:

 1. Download [the starter files](htaccess-starter-files.zip) for this exercise.
-(When you click through to a binary file--like this zip file--on GitHub, you'll typically want to click the **Download** button in the top right to get a copy.
+(Caution!
+Don't just right-click this link and save as.
+It won't work.
+First click through to see the file in the repository.
+Then click the **Download** button in the top right to get a copy.
 Clicking the "View raw" link in the middle of the page can have unexpected results).

 2. Set up your 235 Directory (if you haven't done so already)